skielred/snwflk/README.md

 Sorry, I got carried away.  return
-Plus, there various are fancy color schemes!  return Minima is a spiritual successor to pixeldesu's Modern TweetDeck, with easier-to-read columns and stuff.  return Sorry, if you're a dev, our code is pretty messy.  return [Which color scheme do you like the most?](http://strawpoll.me/2823721/)  return
+Plus, there various are fancy color schemes!  return Minima is a spiritual successor to pixeldesu's Modern TweetDeck, with easier-to-read columns and stuff.  return Also, we're sorry, if you're a dev, our code is pretty messy.  return We're looking for a JS dev and someone that's good with Firefox extensions too!  return [Which color scheme do you like the most?](http://strawpoll.me/2823721/)  return

 Installation